andrewatwood/homeAppFrontend/README.md

 1. Clone repo or download zip to your server of choice
 2. `cd homeAppFrontend && npm install`
 3. Edit `config.json` to point to your Domoticz server, and tweak other options as you see fit *(for iOS devices, `pretty = true` will enable a blur filter that can kill smoothness on older devices, so it's off by default)*
+4. If your server-side device names look like `lr_entryway_lamps` or have the room name in them like `Living Room Ceiling Fan`, you can specify custom names in `config.json`.
+Examples are given - just put the Domoticz name as the key (on the left) and the new name as the value (on the right).
-4. Once all dependencies are taken care of, run `npm start` inside the root folder and leave the terminal window open.
+5. Once all dependencies are taken care of, run `npm start` inside the root folder and leave the terminal window open.
 Will run as a daemon soon just haven't bothered.
-5. From any device on your LAN, go to `http://serverip:3000` in your browser and you're all set
+6. From any device on your LAN, go to `http://serverip:3000` in your browser and you're all set

 ## Notes
 - Still in early testing - only support switches (On/Off and Dimmer) so far